p2panda/p2panda/p2panda-blobs/README.md

 ---

-*This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the NGI-POINTER Project funded under grant agreement No 871528, NGI-ASSURE No 957073 and NGI0-ENTRUST No 101069594*.
+_This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the NGI-POINTER Project funded under grant agreement No 871528, NGI-ASSURE No 957073, NGI0-ENTRUST No 101069594 and NGI0-COMMONS No 101135429._